 Basic Features: Save and manage SSH keys; connect via Remote Console, launch instances via cloud-init, record networking via flow logs and monitor your instance use with monitoring software.

-As a web application, the Data Center Designer is supported by the following browsers:
+As a web application, the DCD is supported by the following browsers:

 Google Chrome™: Version 30+